datastax/starlight-testframework/README.md

 **NOTE**:

 This test framework is based on the lastest [NoSQLBench utility version 5 (NB5, or simply NB)](https://github.com/nosqlbench/nosqlbench).
-Older versions of NB won't work with this test framework.
+Older versions of NB will not work with this test framework.

 ---